Travel Tips & Guides

 2. Which month is best to visit Jammu and Kashmir?

 The best time to visit Jammu and Kashmir depends on what you want to experience.
 But March to May (Spring/Summer) is Ideal for sightseeing, gardens, and pleasant weather.
 Whereas December to February (Winter) is best for snowfall, skiing in Gulmarg, and winter sports.
 Lastly, September to November (Autumn) has fewer crowds and golden chinar trees — a photographer’s dream.
-Avoid July-August for Kashmir Valley if you’re not comfortable with the Amarnath Yatra crowd or unpredictable rains.
+Avoid July-August for the Kashmir Valley if you’re not comfortable with the Amarnath Yatra crowd or unpredictable rains.

 4. How many days are required to visit Jammu and Kashmir?